SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 0.43.0

+* DELETE `graph.gitlab.url` has been removed as graph services uses the `global.gitlab.url`.

 ## Upgrading to Renku 0.41.0

 The UI includes a feature that allows projects to be displayed in the _Showcase_ section of the RenkuLab home page.